- Our Work

-Since the destructive January 12, 2010, earthquake, the U.S. Government has committed over $3.6 billion toward relief, recovery, and reconstruction, of which $2.8 billion has been disbursed as of June 30, 2013.
+Since the destructive January 12, 2010, earthquake, the U.S. Government has committed over $3.7 billion toward relief, recovery, and reconstruction, of which approximately $2.9 billion was disbursed as of September 30, 2013.

-The U.S. Government committed $1.3 billion in humanitarian relief assistance (rapid, life-saving emergency assistance).
+The U.S. Government has committed $1.3 billion in humanitarian relief assistance (rapid, life-saving emergency assistance).
 This relief assistance supported the deployment of search-and-rescue teams, provided emergency food assistance and safe drinking water, installed latrines and water systems, provided emergency shelter, re-established medical supply chains, and restocked medical supply inventories.
-It also provided funding to help address the October 2010 cholera outbreak through treatment and prevention programs.
+This assistance also included funding to help address the October 2010 cholera outbreak through treatment and prevention.

 Reconstruction and Development Assistance

-The U.S. Government committed an additional $2.3 billion in reconstruction and development assistance to support recovery and long-term reconstruction activities.
-Funding supports activities in four development pillars identified in the five-year U.S. Government Haiti strategy – (1) Infrastructure and Energy, (2) Food and Economic Security, (3) Health and Other Basic Services, and (4) Governance and Rule of Law.
-Some of these activities marked the transition from emergency assistance to longer-term reconstruction, including rubble removal and short- and long-term housing solutions; construction of semi-permanent classrooms to allow over 60,000 students to return to school; support and technical assistance for the Interim Haiti Recovery Commission; and funding for Haitian debt relief.
+The U.S. Government committed an additional $2.4 billion in reconstruction and development assistance to support recovery and long-term reconstruction activities.
+Funding supports activities in four U.S. Government development pillars identified in the five-year U.S. Government Haiti strategy: (1) Infrastructure and Energy, (2) Food and Economic Security, (3) Health and Other Basic Services, and (4) Governance and Rule of Law.
+Some of these activities marked the transition from emergency assistance to longer-term reconstruction, including rubble removal and housing solutions; construction of semi-permanent classrooms to allow over 60,000 students to return to school; support and technical assistance for the Interim Haiti Recovery Commission; and funding for Haitian debt relief.
 Activities are coordinated with the Government of Haiti and local stakeholders to help ensure sustainability and a long-term positive impact on Haiti’s reconstruction and economic development.
-Highlights of key U.S. Government reconstruction activities include: construction of permanent houses in Haiti’s north and near Port-au-Prince, reconstruction of the Ennery Bridge, construction of a 10 megawatt electricity plant in the Caracol Industrial Park, support to help raise revenues for local farmers, pioneering mobile banking efforts, supporting food security activities to increase crop yields, providing a basic health package to over 50 percent of Haitians, increasing physical access for disabled students and teachers, and supporting first- and second- round presidential elections in 2011.
+Highlights of key U.S. Government reconstruction and development activities include: construction of permanent homes near Port-au-Prince and in the north of Haiti; construction of a 10 megawatt electricity plant in the Caracol Industrial Park; support to help raise incomes and increase crop yields for local farmers; pioneer mobile banking efforts; allow easier access to finance for micro-, small- and medium-size enterprises through the extension of loan guarantees; provision of a basic health package targeted to reach approximately 50 percent of Haitians; support to help increase physical access for students and teachers with disabilities; and funding for first and second round presidential elections in 2011.